-midge enclosure, and were arranged in a horizontal plane with angular separations of 30° and 70°23 and placed far enough from the experimental enclosure to ensure that the full swarm was always fully within the field of view of each camera.
-Calibration of the imaging system was done via Tsai's method, using a flat plate with a regular dot pattern placed inside the tank (and removed before the initiation of swarming) as a calibration reference.
-During each acquisition session, each of which typically occurred on different days, we recorded between 30,000 and 100,000 frames of data, corresponding to 5-16 min and 40 s of swarming.
-To obtain three-dimensional trajectories from the individual camera recordings, we first processed each image to obtain 2D midge positions in each camera's frame of reference, matched the data between the cameras to obtain 3D midge positions for every midge in the swarm, and finally tracked all the 3D positions in time.
-The observed swarms are dilute.
-Even in statistically unusual cases of close midge encounters, individuals can still be identified.
-To process the images, we first removed the background illumination field (obtained by averaging over the full image sequence) and then detected midges simply by computing the centroids of connected regions that were brighter than an empirically set threshold and larger than a minimal pixel size.
-Regions that were highly non-spherical and very large indicated the overlap of the images of multiple midges in the camera's field of view, and so were split into multiple midges (see Ref.).
-The 2D midge coordinates were stereo-matched between the cameras by projecting the lines of sight connecting each camera's centre of projection and each midge's 2D location into 3D space using the calibrated camera model and then identifying near-intersections.
-In principle, two cameras are sufficient for this purpose, but additional cameras have been shown to significantly improve the confidence and yield of this procedure.
-To connect the 3D positions temporally and create trajectories, we used a multi-frame predictive tracking algorithm.
-Velocities and acceleration were then computed by differentiating the trajectories in time.
-At each time-step, we additionally removed midges that were sitting or walking on the walls or marker rather than flying, identifying them based on a 100-frame moving average of their speed.
-If this average speed at a given time step was less than 60 mm/s, we discarded the individual at that time-step.
+278 function generator.
+To illuminate the midges without interfering with their natural behaviour, we 279 used 20 3W near-infrared LED arrays placed on top of and inside the measurement tank.
+C. 280 riparius do not see in the infrared, but it is detectable by the cameras, thus allowing non-intrusive 281 imaging of the swarming events.
+The cameras were placed on tripods outside the midge enclosure, 282 and were arranged in a horizontal plane with angular separations of 30 and 70 degrees23 and placed 283 far enough from the experimental enclosure to ensure that the full swarm was always fully within 284 the field of view of each camera.
+Calibration of the imaging system was done via Tsai's method31, 285 using a flat plate with a regular dot pattern placed inside the tank (and removed before the initiation 286 of swarming) as a calibration reference.
+During each acquisition session, each of which typically 287 occurred on different days, we recorded between 30000 and 100000 frames of data, corresponding 288 to 5 minutes to 16 minutes and 40 seconds of swarming.
+To obtain three-dimensional trajectories 289 from the individual camera recordings, we first processed each image to obtain 2D midge positions 290 in each camera's frame of reference, matched the data between the cameras to obtain 3D midge 291 positions for every midge in the swarm, and finally tracked all the 3D positions in time.
+The 292 observed swarms are dilute.
+Even in statistically unusual cases of close midge encounters, 293 individuals can still be identified23.
+To process the images, we first removed the background 294 illumination field (obtained by averaging over the full image sequence) and then detected midges 295 simply by computing the centroids of connected regions that were brighter than an empirically set 296 threshold and larger than a minimal pixel size.
+Regions that were highly non-spherical and very 297 large indicated the overlap of the images of multiple midges in the camera's field of view, and so 298 were split into multiple midges (see ref.
+23).
+The 2D midge coordinates were stereo-matched 299 between the cameras by projecting the lines of sight connecting each camera's centre of projection 300 and each midge's 2D location into 3D space using the calibrated camera model and then 301 identifying near-intersections.
+In principle, two cameras are sufficient for this purpose, but 302 additional cameras have been shown to significantly improve the confidence and yield of this 303 procedure32.
+To connect the 3D positions temporally and create trajectories, we used a multi-frame predictive tracking algorithm^{23,32}.
+Velocities and acceleration were then computed by 304 305 differentiating the trajectories in time23.
+At each time-step, we additionally removed midges that 306 were sitting or walking on the walls or marker rather than flying, identifying them based on a 100-307 frame moving average of their speed.
+If this average speed at a given time step was less than 60 308 mm/s, we discarded the individual at that time-step.